Moldova in the Eurovision Song Contest 2006: Format

-The selection of the competing entries for the national final and ultimately the Moldovan Eurovision entry took place over three rounds.
+The selection of the competing entries took place over three rounds.
 The first round occurred on 30 January 2006 where a jury panel selected 25 semi-finalists from the received submissions to proceed to the second round, the televised national final.
 25 semi-finalists competed in the semi-final on 5 February 2006.
 Thirteen songs qualified to the final based on the votes from an expert jury.
 The thirteen qualifying entries competed in the final on 25 February 2006 where the winner was selected based on the combined votes from an expert jury and public televoting results.
 In the event of a tie, the tie was resolved by an additional expert jury vote.
 Failing that, the entry that receives the vote from the youngest member of the jury would have been declared the winner.
 Since the jury was unable to select a winner following both tie-breaks, a second final took place on 15 March 2006 where five entries competed.
 The winner was selected by the 50/50 combination of an expert jury vote and a public televote.
 In the event of a tie, the tie would have been resolved by the youngest jury member's vote.
 Failing that, the entry that receives the highest score from the public televote would have been declared the winner.

 Competing entries

 Artists and composers had the opportunity to submit their entries between 6 January 2006 and 27 January 2006.
-Songwriters were also required to submit a English and French version of the song lyrics.
 At the conclusion of the submission deadline, 40 valid entries out of 42 were received by the broadcaster; "Lumea dansează" performed by Gheorghe Olărescu was disqualified, while "Nu-mi jură" performed by Stela Mitriuc was withdrawn from the competition.
-A jury selected 25 semi-finalists out of the 40 received entries, which were announced on 31 January 2006.
+A seven-member jury selected 25 semi-finalists out of the 40 received entries, which were announced on 31 January 2006.